Episode 330

 Yes.
 And what time do you think they text you to tell you that they're going over to Jeremy's?
 Well, they didn't actually text me to tell me that's where they were going.

 I texted her and asked her, I said, where are you guys at?
 Because I don't think the movie lasts, no, three hours.
-So I was like, 10, probably around 12:30.
+So it was like 10,

 She said, oh, we came over to Jeremy's house.